zeitlings/alfred-workflows/README.md

 - `cmd+C` to copy the dictionary entry's plain text to the clipboard
 - `cmd+L` to view the plain text as large type

-You can define fallback dictionaries for lookups, set the font size of previews, search for synonymes, or manually select a dictionary to use.
+You can define fallback dictionaries for lookups, set the font size of the previews, or manually select a dictionary to use.
+The previews reflect the global appearance, i.e. they have a dark mode.
+The workflow also includes a preset for looking up synonyms of a word and a convenient keyboard shortcut for quick lookups.

 ![](assets/images/dict-dark.jpg)